 A resort town on Spain’s Costa del Sol, Marbella is home to one of the wealthiest ex-pat communities in Europe for more than two decades.
 The real estate market in Marbella has expanded over the years to accommodate the sophisticated needs of luxury property investors.
 As a property owner in Marbella, you can be at the heart of Mediterranean life and enjoy world-class amenities.
-If you also value unique architectural design, the exclusive luxury villas by BRIGHT.
-Marbella are a top choice.
+If you also value unique architectural design, perhaps you can try and rent out a luxury villa first.
 The properties exemplify unique home concept trends and are built with the highest quality standards in mind.
 When it comes to luxury real estate, few other locations can provide the same mix of contemporary design and classic sophistication as Marbella.

 2. Malaga, Spain

 Spain’s stunning Costa del Sol deserves two spots on this list.
 If the real estate market in Marbella is defined by luxury and sophistication, the market in Malaga is defined by affordability.
 A veritable urban center, Malaga is home to museums, art galleries, shopping centers, and world-class restaurants.
 Therefore, it attracts people who prefer the city life but also like having beaches and mountains nearby.
 A beautiful and affordable city, Malaga is also well-connected, supporting easy access to an international airport, train stations, and ferry terminals.